openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 * Fixed text domain and plugin headers.

 = 4.2.3.1 =
-* Fix error with removing the 'textpattern' plugin.
+* Fix error with removing the `textpattern` plugin.

 = 4.2.3 =
 * Updated for WordPress 4.3 and TinyMCE 4.2.3.
-* Removed the 'textpattern' plugin as WordPress 4.3 includes similar functionality by default.
+* Removed the `textpattern` plugin as WordPress 4.3 includes similar functionality by default.
 * French translation by Nicolas Schneider.

 = 4.1.9 =